Rumoi Moekko Haru Matsuri 2023: Cultural Adventure

 2023 Rumoi Banba Race Results

 Despite the short application period, this year’s festival saw 16 teams sign up, with the captains’ meeting and draw held on February 23rd.
-I was fortunate enough to join the Rumoi Chimidoro Team, which is made up of my fellow teachers from Rumoi High School.
+I was fortunate enough to join the Rumoi Chimidoro Team, which comprises my fellow teachers from Rumoi High School.
 We gave it our all and nearly made it into the top three, only to be narrowly defeated by the Rumoi Firefighters.
 Despite the loss, it was an exhilarating and unforgettable experience, filled with camaraderie and competitive spirit.
 Being part of the Moekko Banba Race was fun and a memorable way to connect with the community and be part of a beloved local tradition.

 Rumoi High School "Chimidoro" Team 2023